 From Hot Spot To Ghost Town: 33 Photos Of California’s Abandoned Salton Sea

 Just 60 miles from nearby Palm Springs with its meticulously maintained golf courses lies the Salton Sea, California's largest lake and at one time during the mid-20th century, a tourism hot spot.
-Things have changed, however, and time has not been kind to the Salton Sea.
+Things have changed, however, and now it's clear that time has not been kind to the Salton Sea.

 The sea — a lake, actually — was created by accident in 1905 when flooding from the Colorado River into irrigation canals eventually led a 40-mile stretch of desert known as the Salton Sink to fill with water, thus creating the lake.